wutangrepo/my-hugo-vps-deploy-setup/README.md

-# Ansible Role: Hugo Site Deployment (I am migrating this hooks to github actions so the roles will be modified soon, it would be much clean then)
+# Ansible Role: Hugo Site Deployment (I have not pushed the new modified roles as I was migrating the hooks to Github Actions. the new roles will be pushed soon after test, it would be much clean then)

 This repository contains a reusable **Ansible Role** that fully automates the setup of a secure, production-ready server for deploying a [Hugo](https://gohugo.io/) static site.
-It implements an **Infrastructure as Code (IaC)** solution, building a complete environment with a Git-based CI/CD pipeline from scratch.
+It implements an **I[...]**

 This setup powers my personal blog, which can be viewed live at [https://wuweb.westeurope.cloudapp.azure.com/](https://wuweb.westeurope.cloudapp.azure.com/).
-The source code for the Hugo site itself is located at [My-Blog](https://github.com/wusshit/My-Blog.git).
+The source code for the Hugo site itself is here: [wutangrepo/My-Web](https://github.com/wutangrepo/My-Web).

 ## Features